MallikaKapoor041130241/choose-your-adventure/left-hallway.md

 Suddenly, the crying stops.
 The silence is deafening.
 You hear a faint whisper directly behind you:
 "Why did you come here?"

-You turn around, but no one is there.
+You turn around, but the space is empty—no footsteps, no presence, only the silence pressing in around you.

-Ahead, the hallway splits into two:
+Before you, the hallway forks into two distinct paths, each shrouded in its own mystery.
 1. [Follow the sound of footsteps](footsteps.md)
 2. [Enter the room with the flickering light](flickering-light.md)